All students in 6th and 7th grades receive the following three push-in whole group clinical support instruction per week.

 Writing Lab Group

 Students receive a weekly group-based language support service for 45 minutes during Writing Lab.
-Writing Lab will be taught by the Speech and Language Therapist and classroom teachers to collaborate on curriculum planning and instruction.
+Writing Lab is taught by the Speech and Language Therapist and classroom teachers to collaborate on curriculum planning and instruction.

-Writing Lab will provide an opportunity for students to refine language expansion and organization as well as writing mechanics such as punctuation, grammar and spelling.
-In addition, this lab will allow students to work on short-term and long-term writing projects to provide cross content area continuity, support and skill development.
+Writing Lab provides an opportunity for students to refine language expansion and organization as well as writing mechanics such as punctuation, grammar and spelling.
+In addition, this lab allows students to work on short-term and long-term writing projects to provide cross content area continuity, support and skill development.

-Students receive a weekly counseling service called Peer Group.
-Peer Group meets for 45-minutes and is facilitated by the Middle School Social Worker.
+Students receive a weekly push-in counseling service called Peer Group.
+Peer Group meets for 45-minutes and is facilitated by a member of our counseling team.
 It is a process-oriented therapeutic peer support group that allows students the opportunity to discuss age-related topics of concern.

 Further, Peer Group provides students with an additional time to make sense of the issues, themes and associated feelings that may arise from the material explored in their Health and Human Development class.
 Students are introduced to a variety of relevant topics in a safe, progressive, age appropriate and empathetic manner.